Tyngstast/borsdata-valuation-alarmer/README.md

   * BD only provides API data for nordic companies unfortunately.
   * BD data is only updated once per day at 21:00 CET.
   * Schedule for alarm triggers will run on the hour, every hour, during market open (swedish time).
     * Some KPIs are calculated on the fly, others will only change once per day.
-Current "fluent" (marked by lightning bolt when selecting):
+Live KPIs will be calculated on each trigger, the rest will run once per day.
+Current "Live KPIs" (marked by lightning bolt when selecting in GUI):
       * `P/E`
+      * `EV/E`
       * `EV/EBIT`
       * `EV/EBITDA`
       * `EV/FCF`